HenryLimHongni/HenryLimHongni.github.io/_pages/about.md

 **Research Interest**

 My research interests are in DB for AI and AI for DB.
-I'm also interested in cross - modal retrieval, large language models and graph database.
+I'm also interested in large language model and cross modal retrieval.
 I aspire to integrate academic innovation and industrial value within my research, aiming to bridge the gap between theoretical advancements and practical applications.

 **Publication**